Seattle expected to break record with sixth day of 90-degree temps

 After nearly a week of high temperatures, wildfire danger looks highest in central and northeastern Oregon, where dry fuels and a chance for thunderstorms could increase the chance for lightning-started fires.

-thunderstorms should start to drop fire danger tomorrow, holdover fires are possible,” the Northwest Interagency Coordination Center reported.
+In central and northeast Oregon, “while increased cloud cover and wetterthunderstorms should start to drop fire danger tomorrow, holdover fires are possible,” the Northwest Interagency Coordination Center reported.

 Washington wildfire risk is lower, and expected to decrease as the week goes on.
 Central and Eastern Washington face higher risk for lightning-started fires than regions west of the Cascades, although Michalski said those conditions are common for this point in the season.